Quick to:

 Choice of name for the first child

 • Are you acknowledging the child before birth?
 And is this your and your partner’s first child?
-Then you can choose that the child receives the surname of the father, the duo mother or a double surname.
+In that case, you can opt for the child to take the surname of the father or co-mother.
 You do this upon acknowledgment.
 For this purpose, both partners personally sign the deed of acknowledgment of the unborn child at the town hall.

 • What if you do not do this?
 Then the child will automatically be given the mother’s surname.
 Subsequent children from this relationship will automatically be given the same surname as the first child.